rjolly/remote4j/readme.txt

-Basic concept
+Basic concept : move the code, not the data

+This projects brings functional programming to Java RMI.
+It introduces the Remote monad, a mechanism by which code can be sent to a target object as a closure and executed remotely (query shipping).
+In practice, the Remote monad is implemented as a remote object in the RMI sense.
+It is a wrapper to a normal Java object, whose type it is parametrized with.
+It exposes map and flatMap remote methods, with their function arguments.

-This project brings orthogonal remote invocation to Java : you can have remote access to your existing code, unchanged.
-RMI is removed from your class inheritance hierarchies thanks to the magic of functional programming.
-Instead of implementing a Remote interface, you communicate with a remote object through a Remote monad.
-This is a kind of wrapper which allows to pass instructions to the remote object in the form of closures, using its map (and flatMap) methods.
+This allows orthogonal remote invocation : you don't have to implement a Remote interface to make remote calls to your existing code, which is made readily accessible, unchanged.
+RMI is removed from your class hierarchies.

+Sample code

 		final Remote<Object> obj = Remote.lookup("obj");
 		final Remote<String> str = obj.map(a -> a.toString());